(AAA; Abdominal Aortic Aneurysm; Aneurysm, Abdominal Aortic; Thoracic Aortic Aneurysm; Aneurysm, Thoracic Aortic)

 The greatest danger is that an aneurysm will rupture.
 This will cause heavy, uncontrollable bleeding.
 Aortic aneurysms can also occur with aortic dissection.
 Dissection is a small tear in the aortic wall.
 Blood from the aneurysm can leak through this tear and spread between the layers of the aortic wall.
 This leads to eventual rupture of the vessel.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Pain is the symptom that will most likely cause you to go to the doctor.
 Most aortic aneurysms are discovered during a routine physical exam.

-Your doctor may need pictures of your heart.
+Images of your heart may be needed.
 This can be done with: